revaxarts/disable-wordpress-core-update/readme.txt

 = Please note! =

-It's important that you keep your WordPress installation(s) up to date.
+It's *very* important that you keep your WordPress installation(s) up to date.
 If you don't, your blog or website could be susceptible to security vulnerabilities or performance issues.
-If you use this plugin, please make sure you keep yourself informed of new WordPress releases and update your WordPress installation(s) as new versions are released.
+If you use this plugin, you must make sure you keep yourself informed of new WordPress releases and update your WordPress installation(s) as new versions are released.

 == Installation ==